Sat 11 October 2025

 Televisiestraat 2 Den Haag

-Six percussionists striking wooden planks for an hour might not sound like a great idea, until you hear Timber by Michael Gordon.
-Guest curator Helena Basilova was captivated when she first encountered this modern classic.
-It was the first piece she selected for this edition of the festival, and the reason wood became the theme.
-Naturally, the performance is in the hands of HIIIT, for whom Gordon originally composed the piece in 2009 (then under the name Slagwerk Den Haag).
+Six percussionists striking a wooden beam for an hour might not sound like a brilliant idea—but that’s only if you haven’t heard Timber by Michael Gordon.
+Helena Basilova, guest curator of the Festival Dag in de Branding, was enchanted when she first encountered this modern classic.
+Timber was the first piece Basilova selected for this edition, and it became the reason why “wood” was chosen as the festival’s theme.

-Gordon, co-founder of the New York collective Bang on a Can, is known for radical projects influenced by underground rock.
-Following Timber’s success, he composed other monochrome works for bassoons, cellos, and electric guitars.
-Timber is the foundational piece in this series, a meditation on sound and rhythm that pushes the physical endurance and technical mastery of the percussionists to new heights.
-Gordon envisioned the work as a journey through the desert.
+Michael Gordon, co-founder of the New York collective Bang on a Can, is known for his radical projects, often influenced by underground rock.
+Following the success of Timber, he composed several more “monochrome” pieces for ensembles of bassoons, cellos, and electric guitars.
+Timber is the origin story in this series: a meditation on sound and rhythm that elevates the physical power, endurance, and technique of the percussionists to a new level.
+Gordon himself envisioned the piece as a journey through the desert.

 Do you want to stay up to date?